Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.ProductTerms.md

 ### Configure with Azure template

-To set the display name and the description
+To set the Terms

-set properties.displayName	for the resource type "apis".
-Dispaly name must be 1 to 300 characters long.
+set properties.terms	for the resource type "products".

-set	properties.description resource type "apis".
-May include HTML formatting tags.

 For example: